aaron-imbrock/server-deploy-practise/DOCS/INSTALL.md

 Clone this repo to your local machine.

-Immediately create a “dev” branch to do your work in git checkout -b dev
+Immediately create a “dev” branch to do your work: `git checkout -b dev`

 ## Build out project